 With our passports desirous of another smudge, we’re off to Europe on a September sabbatical; keen to spend our ‘fallidays’ cycling the Austrian countryside and hiking in the mountains of beautiful Slovenia.

-Another of our highpoints in Slovenia is a nine hour day trip into Triglav National Park with a lovely guide named Tina Hiti.
-Our day starts off in picturesque rolling green valleys adorned with sheep, we end up traversing a dangerous mix of switchbacks, tunnels, and hairpin turns on a narrow military road which happens to be the highest road in all of Slovenia, terminating near the top of Mount Mangart.
+Another of our highpoints in Slovenia is a nine hour day trip into Triglav National Park, with a lovely guide named Tina Hiti.
+Beginning in picturesque rolling green valleys adorned with sheep, we end up traversing a dangerous mix of switchbacks, tunnels, and hairpin turns on a narrow gravel military road which is the highest road in all of Slovenia, terminating near the top of Mount Mangart.

 Mark Colegrave 2011